 If you are unable to attend the performance, the rules are slightly different, as typically you won't be able to get a refund or an exchange.
 However, Star says, if there is more than one performance of the event you're attending, like a West End show, "some sellers may be able to help by exchanging your tickets for another performance or, particularly for high-selling shows, offering them for resale".

 Also, if you are unable to attend the event you have tickets for, you can resell them online, but you may be charged a fee for this.
-Viagogo and Seatwave both charge a 10% fee for selling tickets on their sites, while StubHub (part of eBay) charges a 12% fee.
+Get Me In, Seatwave and StubHub charge a 10% fee for selling tickets on their sites.

-Get Me In, Ticketmaster's marketplace, and Gumtree, don't charge a fee for selling on their sites, so if someone buys your tickets for £50 you will get the full £50 in return – though you may not have access to as much support as that available from the bigger ticketing companies.
+Sites such as Gumtree don't charge a fee for selling through them, so if someone buys your tickets for £50 you will get the full £50 in return – though you may not have access to as much support as that available from the bigger ticketing companies.
 And remember, it's not legal to re-sell all tickets online.
 For example, you can't resell football tickets in the UK.

 Some ticket sellers offer insurance when selling you tickets, which will give you added protection if you are unable to attend.
 For example, Ticketmaster offers 'Missed Event Ticket Insurance' from a third company, which will return 100% of the ticket price (up to a maximum of £1,000) to you if you can't attend due to reasons including illness, travel delays, traffic accidents and jury service.
-It costs £3.99 per ticket.
+The cost of this depends on the price of the ticket.